PdoyleC/PP2-Miscellaneous-Quiz/README.md

 ## Future Adaptations

+- For the user to have a choice of the number of questions they would like to be asked, e.g 10,20,30 or even 40 questions per quiz.
 - I'd also like to add a choise of timers to choose from and difficulty levels, a user could choose a hard level and a short timer, to make it really difficult.
 - In the future I'd like to add smaller indicators, to show which question was selected and the correct answer if the incorrect was selected.
   ![Future Ideas Image](documentation/futureidea.jpg)